chaitanyaRathod14/FLOWX-AI-Receivables-Recovery-Optimizer/README.md

 3. Action is approved
 4. Action is executed

-This provides better control over automated recovery decisions.
+This provides better control over recovery decisions and prevents actions from being executed without the required approval.

 ---